Thanutheepa/Personal-Portfolio/README.md

 # Personal-Portfolio
-This is my individual project.
+This is my first individual project.